paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 the trunk.
 That is not right - it is like they cut the branch on the wrong day.
 Maybe the business people on the team are pushing too hard to make a date.

-Cherry picking every commit since the branch-cut to the branch from the trunk is the same thing of course.
+Cherry-picking every commit since the branch-cut to the branch from the trunk is the same thing of course.

 ## Duration of 'short-lived' feature branches